What is Kava? (KAVA)

 In this way, Kava is considered one of a number of emerging decentralized finance (DeFi) projects.
 However, whereas most DeFi projects run on Ethereum, Kava is instead built on Tendermint Core, a design decision its team argues adds additional functionality.

 Users of its platform lock cryptocurrencies into smart contracts on Kava so that they can borrow loans denominated in USDX, one of the native cryptocurrencies of the Kava lending platform.

 Kava leverages a feature in the Cosmos ecoystem called zones to manage the crypto assets it accepts, which then run in programs on independent networks.
-This allows the project to broaden the number of crypto assets borrowers can use to include XRP, BNB and BTC, among others.
+This allows the project to broaden the number of crypto assets borrowers can use to include XRP, BNB and Bitcoin, among others.

 By collateralizing cryptocurrencies to mint USDX, users receive weekly rewards in the form of KAVA, Kava’s main utility cryptocurrency.

 The total amount of KAVA users receive is dependent on the type of collateral used and how much USDX a user mints.
 As an example, minters using BNB as collateral receive a share of the 74,000 KAVA that the platform issues weekly.

 If you wish to receive regular updates from the Kava team, including announcements on newly listed assets, you can bookmark the Kava blog.

 Kava was co-founded by Brian Kerr, Ruaridh O’Donnell and Scott Stuart in 2018.

 That’s when the founders established Kava Labs, a for-profit company whose goal is to develop and drive the creation of the Kava platform.